Zuppa Inglese Recipe (Best Italian Trifle Recipe)

 Instructions

 • The first step is to make the pastry cream.
-To do this, bring the milk to a very low boil in a medium-sized saucepan with the vanilla bean and a bit of lemon zest.
+To do this, bring the milk to a very low boil in a medium saucepan with the vanilla bean and a bit of lemon zest.

 • While the milk is coming to a boil, whisk the egg yolks with the sugar in a large bowl until well combined.
 Then add the flour and whisk well once more.

-• Now, while whisking constantly slowly add the hot milk to the bowl with the egg yolk mixture.
-You must continue whisking the entire time and add the milk slowly a little at a time for the pastry cream to be smooth.
-Then pour the egg yolk and milk mixture back into the saucepan and return to low heat while continuing to whisk until the pastry cream has thickened up a bit, but is nice and smooth.
+• Then pour the egg yolk and milk mixture back into the saucepan and return to low heat while continuing to whisk until the pastry cream has thickened up a bit, but is nice and smooth.
 This should take about 5 to 6 minutes.

-• Remove the pastry cream from the heat and separate it into two bowls.
-Sprinkle one bowl of the pastry cream with a bit of sugar, then mix, and cover.
+• Sprinkle one bowl of the pastry cream with a bit of sugar, then mix, and cover.
 Then add the cocoa powder to the other bowl of pastry cream, mix until smooth, and cover.
 Now, allow both bowls of pastry cream to cool.

-• Dip the ladyfingers (or sponge cake) in the Alchermes for about 2 seconds on both sides to sop up the color and flavor.
-Then set aside.
+• Pour the Alchermes into a low bowl.
+Dip the ladyfingers (or sponge cake) into the Alchermes for about 2 seconds on both sides to sop up the color and flavor and follow the assembly directions below.

-• To assemble, place a base layer of the ladyfingers into a glass bowl or cylinder-shaped dish.
-Then cover the ladyfingers with some of the cocoa infused pastry cream.
+• To assemble, place a base layer of the dipped ladyfingers into one large or several small single-serving glass bowls or cylinder-shaped dishes.

-• Now, add another layer of ladyfingers and cover with some of the vanilla pastry cream.
+• Next cover the ladyfingers with some of the cocoa infused pastry cream.
+Now, add another layer of ladyfingers and cover with some of the vanilla pastry cream.
 Then continue to alternate layers of ladyfingers and pastry cream until you fill the dish.
-It's also a good idea to place the ladyfingers perpendicular to the previous layer to help with stability.
+It's a good idea to place the ladyfingers perpendicular to the previous layer to help with stability.

-• Once all the layers have been formed, seal with plastic wrap, and put the dish in the refrigerator to chill and set for about 2 hours.
+• Once all the layers have been formed, seal with plastic wrap, and put the dish(es) in the refrigerator to chill and set for about 2 hours.

 • To serve, top the dessert with whipped cream or dust with cocoa powder.